 As noted earlier in these materials, if the person who received the original subdivision approval is the one proposing to make changes to the approved plan by creating additional lots, that person is required to obtain approval of a revised plan from the planning board, regardless of how much time has passed since the plan approval.
-30-A M.R.S.A. § 4406(1)(E)(2011).
+30-A M.R.S.A. § 4406(1)(E).
 Changes made by others may also require approval of a revised plan, depending on the wording of the applicable ordinance or conditions of approval.
 It should be noted that some attorneys believe that, under State law, once a lot is shown on an approved plan, it remains within the planning board's jurisdiction indefinitely and that any changes to it require planning board approval, regardless of who makes the changes or when.
 Question: What if a "change" involves the conveyance of a new exempt lot?
 No clear answer.
 Obtaining approval to create an exempt lot in cases where non-exempt lots would require approval is the safest course.
-(See earlier discussion of this issue in these materials under "Land Subdivisions-The Issues: 4.
-Within any 5-year period beginning on or after September 23, 1971" (third bulleted paragraph).

-Where a sub-divider applies to the planning board for approval of a plan revision after lots have been sold as depicted on an approved plan, in some cases the sub-divider will also need to obtain release deeds from those lot owners in order to go forward with the revision, even if the planning board has granted approval.
+Where a subdivider applies to the planning board for approval of a plan revision after lots have been sold as depicted on an approved plan, in some cases the subdivider will also need to obtain release deeds from those lot owners in order to go forward with the revision, even if the planning board has granted approval.
 The other lot owners generally have a right to have the original plan developed as depicted on the approved and recorded plan which was in effect when they bought their lots; this right cannot be taken away by the granting of approval of a revision by the planning board.
 The planning board's approval of a revision is simply evidence that the board found that the revision satisfies applicable statutory and ordinance requirements.
-See, Green v.
-Lawrence, 2005 ME 90, 877 A.2d 1079, and Kargar v.
+See, Kargar v.
 Town of Falmouth, AP-07-14 (Me.
 Super.
 Ct., Cum.
-Cty, March 5, 2008).
+Cty, 3/5/08).